Original Blog Post-April 21, 2016

 Snack was bananas and some chocolate graham crackers.
-There was denial of the name calling, followed by a tantrum.
-After a few minutes in his room he did ask if he could come out.
+There was a denial of the name-calling, followed by a tantrum.
+After a few minutes in his room, he did ask if he could come out.
 (This was much sooner than anticipated because I think he really wanted his snack.)
 He apologized and all was well for a few minutes.

 Sigh, then the girls were arguing over a word search book.
 Little sister said she had it first and Big sister said it was her book.
 Little sister brought the argument to me as she was sure she was in the right.
 I looked at the book and it was Big sister’s book so I explained to Little sister that she can’t take someone else’s things and claim them.
 Then that put Little sister is in a grumpy mood… no fun!

 Learn how to end sibling rivalry with just a couple of simple tricks.

 That being said the clothes didn’t get folded during snack time.
 Then when I made it back to the laundry room there were no empty baskets.

 The oil diffuser did get started and the trash was carried out.

 Bonus: The bathrooms got cleaned and I did get the bathroom trash into the trash bag before it was carried out.

 I set the pork out for dinner but haven’t had time to decide if I should try to put it in the crockpot.